GauthamYerroju/Example-OpenGL-Programs/PA3/README.md

 ## Keyboard Events
 The following keyboard commands are used to interact with the program:

 Key          - Event

+a            - Change planet rotation to counter-clockwise
+d            - Change planet rotation to clockwise
+w            - Change planet orbit to counter-clockwise
+s            - Change planet orbit to clockwise
+LeftArrow    - Change moon rotation to counter-clockwise
+RightArrow   - Change moon rotation to clockwise
+UpArrow      - Change moon orbit to counter-clockwise
+DownArrow    - Change moon orbit to clockwise
-1	- Reverse cube rotation direction
+1            - Toggle (start/stop) planet rotation
-2	- Reverse cube orbit direction
+2            - Toggle (start/stop) moon rotation
-3	- Toggle (start/stop) cube rotation
+3            - Toggle (start/stop) planet orbit
-4	- Toggle (start/stop) cube orbit
+4            - Toggle (start/stop) moon orbit
 Pause        - Pause or resume program
 Esc          - Close program

 ## Mouse Events
 The following mouse commands are used to interact with the program:

-Left-Click	- Reverse cube rotation direction
+Left-Click    - Reverse planet rotation direction
-Right-Click	- Reverse cube orbit direction
+Right-Click   - Reverse planet orbit direction

 ## Ubuntu.cse.unr.edu
 OpenGL 3.3 will run on the [ubuntu.cse.unr.edu](https://ubuntu.cse.unr.edu/) website.
 To do so follow the build instructions, but when running the Tutorial executable use this line to execute.